 Primary Focus | Advocacy, education, recreation, conservation | Trail cleanup, education, certification, rescue, parks |

-Tax Status | Social Club (not tax-deductible donations) | Public Charity (donations are tax-deductible) |
+IRS Tax Status | Social/Recreational Club (not tax-deductible donations) | Public Charity (donations are tax-deductible) |

 Education | Trail safety, winching, Tread Lightly | TrailMaster certification, Trail Resuce Program, safety seminars, Off-Road Basics classes |

-Major Programs | Fall Run, legislative lobbying, workshops | Off-Road Rescue, TrailMaster Program, Off-Road Park Program, Trail Badge Program |
+Major Programs | Fall Run, legislative lobbying, off-road workshops | Off-Road Rescue, TrailMaster Program, Off-Road Park Program, Trail Badge Program |

 Incentives | Camaraderie, social events | Badges for trails, cleanups, certifications, rescue ops, education, off road meetups |

-Major Funding | Membership fees | Membership donations, grants, corporate sponsors, Chartiable giving |
+Major Funding | Membership fees and corporate sponsors | Membership donations, grants, corporate sponsors, Chartiable giving |

-Fees | $15 annually | Free membership with optional $24 yr donations and a lifetime member club of $250 |
+Fees | $15 annually | Free membership with optional $12/24/$60yr donations and a lifetime member club of $250 |

 Conclusion